sarahcssiqueira/docker-wordpress/readme.md

 }
 ```

-## WordPress Coding Standards
+### Set WordPress Coding Standards

-There are several ways to config WordPress Coding Standards, but in this environment, we will manage through Composer.
+There are several ways to config WordPress Coding Standards, but in this environment, we will manage it through Composer.
 To use WordPress Coding Standards we also need to install PHP Code Sniffer.
-In the composer.json of the project, you can see the lines:
+If you inspect the composer.json on the root folder of the project, you will see the lines:

 ```
 "require-dev": {